Statutory Medical Power of Attorney

 Medical power of attorney begins as soon as you appoint your agent and will continue indefinitely, or at least until you revoke the agent’s powers.
 Choosing an agent whom you trust and can depend on to make your health care decisions on your behalf.
 As always, you can seek counsel from our Montgomery County estate planning attorney to discuss medical powers of attorney and living wills.
 Dossey & Jones, PLLC can help you create the necessary documents and form plans to protect your best interests moving forward in the future.

-Contact our Woodlands estate planning attorneys today to schedule your consultation!
+Contact our Woodlands estate planning attorneys today to schedule your no obligation consultation!